 Yes.
 Nevada courts may hold an evidentiary hearing (like a mini-trial) to help determine whether to grant a defendant’s motion to withdraw a plea.
 At the hearing, both the defense and prosecution may make arguments and present evidence.

-7. Can a defendant appeal a court’s denial to withdraw a plea?
+7. Can I appeal if the judge refuses to withdraw my plea?

 Yes.
 However, the Nevada Supreme Court will not reverse a lower court’s decision absent a “clear abuse of discretion.”11 This means that if a court denies a defendant’s motion to withdraw a plea, the denial will probably stand on appeal unless the Nevada Supreme Court finds that the district judge was obviously wrong.

-8. May a defendant request to withdraw a plea more than once in the same case?
+8. May I request to withdraw a plea more than once in the same case?

 Yes.
 But if the defendant’s first motion to vacate a conviction did not identify all the grounds for the plea being invalid, the court is less likely to grant any successive motions to withdraw a plea.